TheMoonDevs/Intern-React-Native-Assessment/README.md

 # Intern-React-Native-Assessment

+# INSTRUCTIONS:
 **[IMPORTANT]:** _**PLEASE USE TYPESCRIPT**_

 **Completion Time:** 4 Hrs

+Create a seperate public repo in your personal account and share the link

+- `Before`: Has existing code.
+- `After`: Should have your work/code.

 ## Objective
 Refactor the existing app to improve readability, scalability, and maintainability